ecadlabs/memory-game/README.md

 * taqueria
 * ligo

-# HOW TO RUN THE DAPP
+# How to Run the dApp

 ```
 $ source go.sh     # Get access to handy aliases etc